 - A. Product Data: For each type of product indicated.
-Include construction details, material descriptions, dimensions of individual components and profiles, and finishes. - B. Sustainable Design Submittals: Refer to Division 1 Section "LEED Requirements." - C. Shop Drawings: For toilet compartments.
+Include construction details, material descriptions, dimensions of individual components and profiles, and finishes. - B. Shop Drawings: For toilet compartments.
 Include plans, elevations, sections, details, and attachments to other work. - 1.
 Show locations of cutouts for compartment-mounted toilet accessories. - 2.
 Show locations of reinforcements for compartment-mounted grab bars. - 3.
-Show locations of centerlines of toilet fixtures. - D. Samples for Initial Selection: For each type of unit indicated.
+Show locations of centerlines of toilet fixtures. - C. Samples for Initial Selection: For each type of unit indicated.
 Include Samples of hardware and accessories involving material and color selection. - 1.
-Submit two (2) complete sets of color chip Samples of manufacturer's full range of standard solid polymer partition colors and patterns, in manufacturer's standard size, but not less than 2-inches-square. - E. Samples for Verification: For the following products, in manufacturer's standard sizes unless otherwise indicated: - 1.
-Each type of material, color, and finish required for partitions, prepared on 4-inch-square Samples of same thickness and material indicated for Work.
+Submit two (2) complete sets of color chip Samples of manufacturer's full range of standard solid polymer partition colors and patterns, in manufacturer's standard size, but not less than 2-inches-square. - D. Samples for Verification: For the following products, in manufacturer's standard sizes unless otherwise indicated: - Each type of material, color, and finish required for partitions, prepared on 4-inch- square Samples of same thickness and material indicated for Work.